Help your dog to succeed by managing their environment.

 If you see something in the distance that might cause your dog to run off, just pop them on their leads until the distraction has passed.

 Use a long training lead and harness to practice training with big distractions.

 Predict and prevent problematic behaviour before it happens.
 If there's something that you know might cause an issue, think about how you can make that better for your dog.
 Do everything you can to make sure they don't fail.

 Did your dog steal a piece of chicken off the dinner table?
 Next time, make sure they don't have access to the dinner table when you are not there to supervise them.
+Pop them in a different room with their own tasty treat or toy while you're cooking.
 Think about how you can avoid the problem in the future.

 Instead of feeling frustrated when your dog does something wrong, why not come up with ways to them to succeed instead!

 You may find links to supplies to help you with this tutorial.
 As an Amazon Associate I earn from qualifying purchases.